 - Taxtbl.usa: It is the extension for Windows version 3.1

 Other QuickBooks Company Files Extension

-Check out some more extension for Company file extension
+Check out some more extensions for the Company file extension.

 - .ND (QuickBooks Network Data file): It is a configuration file that keeps a record of the computer network that allows access to other files on the network

 - Temp 1234.qbt (temp rebuild file): This file is created by the user while rebuilding the company file